 BitesizeBio to the rescue!

 Maybe some help can be found there?
 You rush to your computer and find Rolly’s articles about choosing microscopes (you’ll find Part 1 of Rolly’s Guide here and Part 2 here).
-Okay, so, there are all kinds of microscopes available.
+Okay, so, there are all kinds of microscopes available from research-orientated microscopes to those for point-of-care microscopy.
 Why are we buying this fluorescence microscope in the first place?
 You start to wonder (once again) whether the boss knew anything about the question at hand (doubtful).
 Now is time to use your best resource: colleagues.
 Find out who wants to use the microscope, what they really need to do with it and are there some other things they might possibly want to do later on.

 More cost efficiency